bsolomon1124/demoji/README.md

 ## Basic Usage

-Demoji requires an initial data download from Unicode's [emoji code respositry](http://unicode.org/Public/emoji/12.0/emoji-test.txt).
+`demoji` requires an initial data download from the Unicode Consortium's [emoji code repository](http://unicode.org/Public/emoji/12.0/emoji-test.txt).

 On first use of the package, call `download_codes()`: